Amirmadany/music-player/README.md

 # for install this project
 first download this file
-then write "npm install" to the terminal and for showing write "npm run dev" to the terminal
+then write "npm install" to the terminal and for showing project write "npm run dev" to the terminal
 ## Recommended IDE Setup

 - [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar)